PDFO: A Cross-Platform Package for Powell's Derivative-Free Optimization Solvers: Numerical results

-In the noise-free case ($\sigma = 0$), \gls{pdfo} is more efficient than finite-difference \gls{cg} and \gls{bfgs}, although the distinction is less visible when~$\tau$ is smaller, and \gls{bfgs} can solve slightly more problems than \gls{pdfo}.
+In the noise-free case ($\sigma = 0$), \gls{pdfo} is more efficient than finite-difference \gls{cg} and \gls{bfgs}, although the distinction is less visible when~$\tau$ is smaller, and~\gls{bfgs} can solve slightly more problems than~\gls{pdfo}.
 When there is noise ($\sigma >0$), the advantage of \gls{pdfo} becomes significant.
-The performances of \gls{cg} and \gls{bfgs} deteriorate considerably under noise, even if the noise level is not high and the convergence tolerance is not demanding.
-We do not include results with larger values of~$\sigma$, as \gls{cg} and \gls{bfgs} will barely solve any problem, while \gls{pdfo} can still tackle a significant proportion of them up to a reasonable precision.
+The performances of \gls{cg} and \gls{bfgs} using~\eqref{eq:scipy-h} deteriorate considerably under noise, even though the noise level is not high and the convergence tolerance is not demanding.
+As expected, the adaptive difference parameter~\eqref{eq:adaptive-h} improves the performance of \gls{cg} and \gls{bfgs} by a large margin, but they are still inferior to \gls{pdfo}.
+This shows the advantage of \gls{pdfo} in noisy settings, even when compared to methods that explicitly use the magnitude of the noise.
+We have conducted similar experiments with larger values of~$\sigma$.
+The results are similar to those shown in Figure~\ref{fig:noise}, except that the advantage of \gls{pdfo} over \gls{cg} and \gls{bfgs} with~\eqref{eq:adaptive-h} is even more visible, and the other two methods barely solve any problem.
+For conciseness, we do not include these results.

-However, given the fact that \gls{cg} and \gls{bfgs} take the finite difference parameter~$h \approx 10^{-8}$, their unfavorable performance is not surprising.
-It does not contradict the observations in~\cite{Shi_Etal_2022a,Shi_Etal_2022}, where~$h$ is chosen more carefully according to the noise level and the smoothness of the problems.
-Our experiment does not include such fine-tuning but adopts the default settings of \gls{cg} and \gls{bfgs} in SciPy, as well as the default configurations of \gls{pdfo}.
+It is not surprising that \gls{cg} and \gls{bfgs} perform unfavorably when using~\eqref{eq:scipy-h}.
+As mentioned in~\cite{More_Wild_2012,Shi_Etal_2022a,Shi_Etal_2023}, the difference parameter should be adapted according to the noise level, as we do in the adaptive versions.
+In contrast, \gls{pdfo} does not need such adaptation when handling noisy problems.

 To summarize, the performance of finite-difference \gls{cg} and \gls{bfgs} is encouraging when there is no noise, yet much more care is needed when the problems are noisy.
 In contrast, \gls{pdfo} adapts to noise automatically in our experiment, demonstrating good stability under noise without requiring knowledge about the noise level.
 This is because Powell's methods (\gls{newuoa} in this experiment) gradually adjust the geometry of the interpolation set during the iterations, making progress until the interpolation points are too close to distinguish noise from true objective function values.
 This is not specific to Powell's methods but also applies to other algorithms that sample the objective function on a set of points with adaptively controlled geometry, including finite-difference methods with well-chosen difference parameters~\cite{Shi_Etal_2022a}.